 🍲 Other bacon recipes you might like

-Did you make this recipe?
-Please leave a star rating on the recipe card and leave a review below!
+Did you like this recipe?
+Please leave a 5 star rating on the recipe card and leave a nice review below!
 Tag @gohealthywithbea on Instagram and hashtag #gohealthywithbea!
 Also, let's stay connected on social media and continue to cook together!
 You can find me on Instagram, Facebook and Pinterest.

 📋 Recipe / Recette